desertfireballnetwork/particle_filter/README.md

 [Arulampalam et al., 2002](https://ieeexplore.ieee.org/abstract/document/978374/), and is detailed in [Sansom et al., 3D Meteoroid Trajectories, ICARUS, submitted](https://arxiv.org/abs/1802.02697)

+Testing of resampling method using logarithmis weights is still ongoing, as is the method of combining positional and luminous weightings.

+As this software is in development, please consider contacting me to help determine the best run options for your data.
+I am also happy to help with interpretation and visualisation of results.

 ## Requirements:
 - Python 3